Skip to main content

 const featureKey = 'my_feature_key';

-// -- Get the variationKey for the visitor under `visitorCode` in the found feature flag
+// -- Get the variationKey for the visitor under `visitorCode` in the feature flag.

 const variationKey = getFeatureFlagVariationKey(visitorCode, featureKey);